Enabling SEPA Mandate Payment Instruments

 JustOn requires the specific invoice counter MandateReferencePaymentInstrument to act as the SEPA mandate reference counter.
-Once set up, the SEPA mandate reference for the payment instrument is set automatically by the process on creation or update.
+Once set up, the SEPA mandate reference for the payment instrument is set automatically by the flow on creation or update.

 In Setup, open Custom Settings.